PlayStation 5: Everything we know about the Sony PS5

-Sony have confirmed that the PlayStation 5 is the official name for their next console, and revealed that it will release in holiday 2020 - but no specific release date given.
+Sony confirmed back in October 2019 that the PlayStation 5 will be the official name of their next console, and revealed that it will release in holiday 2020.
+Even as of January 2020 though, we still don’t have a specific release date.

 The console was first teased by Sony in an interview with WIRED, who have now have released another exclusive look into the new console, alongside PlayStation’s own confirmation.